BasPieren/frontend-applications/README.md

   }
 ```

 I will explain what the code does.
 First we create the `mergeData: function () {}`.
-Inside the function we create the dataPrepped array which we will fill with all the categories grouped as objects with there respective answers.
+Inside the function we create `var dataPrepped = [];` which we will fill with all the categories grouped as objects with there respective answers.
 After that we create a for loop that will loop through the length of the data array.

 After that we create the newCategory var with the boolean true.
 Then we create an other loop that checks if the dataPrepped array holds a category that is the same as a category inside the data array.
 If this is true we wont add a the category and set newCategory to false.
-Than we have a if statement that pushes the catagory into the dataPrepped array as a new object with categorie and answers as values.
+Than we have a if statement that pushes the category into the dataPrepped array as a new object with category and answers as values.
 The answers value is also an array that we will fill with the correct answers.

-To do this we create a new for loop that goes over the dataPrepped array again and checks if it has the same categorie as the data array.
+To do this we create a new for loop that goes over the dataPrepped array again and checks if it has the same category as the data array.
 We then push Coefficients, Name and Gewicht in to the Answers array.
-Finaly we return the dataPrepped array.
+Finally we return the dataPrepped array.

 Combined with the rest of the component it looks like this: